andrewmoles2/eurovision-contest/README.md

 # Eurovision Song Contest &nbsp; :microphone:

 The following project uses data from the [Eurovision Song Contest site](https://eurovision.tv/); which is pulled from the [Eurovision archives page](https://eurovision.tv/history).
 Data was scraped using R and packages including **rvest**.
 The resulting dataset represents information for all contestants for each year and by round (e.g. semi final, final).
-It is important to note that changes have occured to the scoring system through different points in time, e.g. semi final rounds were not introduced until 2005.
+It is important to note that changes have occurred to the scoring system through different points in time, e.g. semi final rounds were not introduced until 2005.

-Inspiration for project is from [Tanya Shapiro](https://github.com/tashapiro) and her [eurovision contest repo](https://github.com/tashapiro/eurovision-contest).
-Sadly, Eurovision changed their website structure hence the project to update this great resource.
+Inspiration for the project is from [Tanya Shapiro](https://github.com/tashapiro) and her [eurovision contest repo](https://github.com/tashapiro/eurovision-contest).
+Sadly, Eurovision changed its website structure hence the project to update this great resource.

 ## About